104, St Helens Street

-Parking Saturdays all day in Rope Walk (college car park) £3 all day.
+Parking Saturdays all day in Rope Walk (New College car park) £3 all day.
 Weekdays park in the nearby streets - times range from 30 minutes free to 2 hours free.
 Town & Waterfront/Marina just 5 minutes walk.

 A visit doesn't necessitate a purchase.
 Come and have a look - plenty of others do.

 We are a gallery that seeks to provide fantastic contemporary art to all, without unnecessary exclusivity.
 We like to work with other galleries/art organisations for the good of art and artists.
 Once everyone has art on their walls at home & work and has visited an art gallery, we'll rest a little better at night.
 Until then, we are Batman; all of us are him.
 Art can do that.